tanaylab/NestedTests.jl/README.md

 of the leaf tests will get a fresh database, isolating the leaf tests from each other.
 If a parent test case fails for any reason (including failed `@test` assertions), then its child tests are skipped.

-You can also restrict the set of test cases that will be executed by specifying a list of prefixes, e.g.
-`test_prefixes(["top"])` will restrict the executed tests to only cases nested under `top`.
+If you call `abort_on_first_failure(true)`, then the first failed test will abort execution.
+You can also restrict the set of test cases that will be executed by specifying a list of prefixes, e.g. `test_prefixes(["top"])` will restrict the executed tests to only cases nested under `top`.

 NOTE: Don't try to wrap `nested_test` inside a `@testset` - it won't work since `@testset` takes over the failed `@test` assertions making it difficult for the `nested_test` to tell when a test case failed.
 It would have been nice to